somedatapacket/docs.humio.com/content/getting_started/views.md

 The main role of a virtual repository is joining data from other repositories and allowing you to search across multiple their data.

-When creating a new view you connect repositories and write a filter query specifying the subset of the data that should be include:
+When creating a new virtual repository you connect repositories and write a filter query specifying the subset of the data that should be include:

 <figure>